 THE SECURITY RISK SOFTWARE

-Co-designed by the author of the industry-acclaimed Security Risk Management Body of Knowledge (SRMBoK), SECTARA is the go-to tool for producing professional assessments and risk treatment plans.
+Co-designed by the author of the globally-acclaimed Security Risk Management Body of Knowledge (SRMBoK), SECTARA is the go-to tool for producing professional assessments and risk treatment plans.
 And as you’d expect, military-grade encryption at field-level prevents unauthorised access to your sensitive data – including by developers and system administrators.